Where Do Bike Accidents Happen in Chicago?

 • North Columbus Drive and East Wacker Drive

-While these are some of the most dangerous intersections in the city, remain vigilant at every intersection you cross while on a bicycle, as intersections are some of the locations bike accidents are most likely to occur.
+While these are some of the most dangerous intersections in the city, remain vigilant at every intersection you cross while on a bicycle, as some lack protected bike lane features such as rails, guards, or markings that keep cars from colliding with bicycle riders.

 Arterial Roads

-An arterial road is an urban road that sits below a freeway and carries traffic between the busiest parts of a city.
+An arterial road is situated below a freeway and facilitates the movement of traffic on and off the highway or around different parts of the city.
 Because there happens to be so much traffic on arterial roads, collisions frequently happen on these roads.

 Bike accidents are prone to happen in certain neighborhoods throughout the city of Chicago because of traffic and congestion.